kevindimayuga/module-three-challenge/README.md

-# Module 3 Challenge - JavaScript Professional Portfolio
+# Module 3 Challenge - JavaScript Password Generator

 This repo is for module three's challenge assignment.